not-fit-at-all/recipe/README.md

     what ingredients I need to consume  -done and how soon, -done
 #    and possible choices of cuisines with such ingredients.
+      how? cuisines, upon its generation checks ri's availability, and stores that in itself

 #medium priority
 #  The app somehow manages quantity of ingredients